dipankardas011/dipankardas-portfolio/content/diary/Nov24.md

 description = "Let's talk about my November 2024"
 +++

+# Date 2024-11-27
+* cncf green reviews call and work
+* ksctl cncf doc and saiyam call and also new contributor message resp
+* terraform import usage and how to work with it
+* buildsafedev work

 # Date 2024-11-26
 * terraform and ansible coding
 * learning about tf import